Available 24/7 • Free Consultation • No Upfront Fees

 There are several other ways to establish impairment:

 Credit card receipts and transaction records.
-Bar tabs reveal exactly what the driver ordered, how much, and when.
+Bar tabs reveal exactly what the driver ordered.
+How much.
+When.
 The same records are critical for building a potential Dram Shop claim.

 Common Injuries in High-Speed DUI Crashes

-When a drunk driving crash kills a loved one, the family may file a wrongful death claim within two years of the date of death (O.C.G.A. § 9–3-33).
-Wrongful death DUI claims involving an impaired driver unlock uncapped punitive damages on top of compensatory recovery.
+When the crash is fatal, the family can bring a wrongful death DUI claim.
+Two years from the date of death (O.C.G.A. § 9-3-33).
+Uncapped punitive damages apply here too, on top of compensatory recovery.

 Compensation for DUI Accident Victims